matrix-io/matrixio-alexa-sdk-guide/README.md

 * Internet connection (Ethernet or WiFi)
 (Optional) WiFi Wireless Adapter for Pi 2.
 Nyyote: Pi 3 has built-in WiFi.

+First, this guide can take around an hour to install all packages and build the Alexa SDK.
+We have made an image with all packages installed and part of the SDK already built that takes that time to just few minutes.
+We recommned following the full guide that will make you see how everything is installed and build but if you are really in a hurry, the version of this guide using an pre-built image is [here](https://github.com/matrix-io/matrixio-alexa-sdk-guide/blob/master/matrix-alexa-guide-using-image.md).

 ### Let's get started

 Once you have the Raspberry Pi with the SD Card inserted, the MATRIX board connected to it, power up the Raspberry Pi and open a terminal either in the Raspbian Desktop or just by ssh into it ( if you are you are using the Raspbian Lite version, in this case see guide on how to ssh [here](https://www.raspberrypi.org/documentation/remote-access/ssh/) ).